aipixel/AEMatter/README.md

 - timm >= 0.4.12

 ## Models
-**The model can only be used and distributed for noncommercial purposes.**
+**The model can only be used and distributed for noncommercial purposes.** It is recommended to use the RWA (Real World Augmentation) model for matting on real-world images.

 Quantitative results on Adobe Composition-1K
 | Model Name  |   Size   | MSE | SAD | Grad | Conn |